PhysCorp/SQL-Detect/README.md

 Tested on Fedora Silverblue

 ## Description
 This webserver is designed to detect SQL injection attempts in provided queries.
 It uses a trained Random Forest model to classify queries as malicious or not.
 The server is built with Quart, a Python ASGI web microframework, and Hypercorn, an ASGI server.
+Based on [`this dataset`](https://www.kaggle.com/datasets/sajid576/sql-injection-dataset/data)

 ## Endpoints
 ### POST /detect